-Nintendo’s Super Mario series is so monumental to the medium of video games that you might even think of the mustached plumber when you hear “video games” mentioned at all.
-From his earliest days as “Jumpman” battling Donkey Kong to his latest adventures on the Nintendo Switch, Mario has consistently been one of the greatest characters in video games.
+Nintendo’s Super Mario series is so monumental to the medium of video games that you might even think of the mustachioed plumber when you hear “video games” mentioned at all.
+From his earliest days as “Jumpman” battling Donkey Kong, to his latest adventures on the Nintendo Switch, to his latest movie appearance in The Super Mario Bros.
+Movie, Mario has consistently been one of the greatest characters in video games.
 He’s such an iconic character that countless video games have had him as the star, and we attempted to rank them.

 This is the Super Mario series, ranked from best to worst.